marcusoftnet/marcusoftnet.github.io/_posts/2018-10-10-playing-with-names.md

 ## In the office

 There are many voices in the agile community now being raised to do away with the notion of "Projects".
-As in a software development effort that we start at some point in time and then end - handing over whatever we produced to a governing organisation.
+As in a software development effort that we start at some point in time and then end - handing over whatever we produced to a governing organization.

 - At my current client, we are bouncing ideas about not having "Developing" and "Maintenance" as two separate roles.
 All we do would be "Developing".
 Or "Maintenance".
 Or work plain and simple.
 - Still to this day I, also, hear people talking about work being handed over to "Testing".
 As if the work is now someone else's problem and that quality can be fixed, magically by testing really good.
 Quality is (should be) built into the product from the start.